Habit Loop Tracking for Nicotine and Alcohol Cravings

 Habit loop tracking works because many cravings run through a cue → craving → routine → reward pattern.
 The cue starts the loop, the craving creates pressure, the routine is the action, and the reward teaches the brain to repeat it.

 With repeated nicotine or alcohol use, behavior can become less deliberate and more cue-driven.
-Neurobiological research describes a shift from goal-directed brain circuits toward habit circuits with repeated drug use source.
+Neurobiological research describes a shift from goal-directed brain circuits toward habit circuits with repeated drug use the NIH.
 In plain terms, the brain starts preparing the routine before you have fully decided.

 That’s why willpower alone often cracks when cues are frequent, withdrawal is active, or the routine is tied to relief.
 The crumpled pack in the car console is not just clutter.
 It can become a prompt.
 Habit loop tracking slows that automatic handoff long enough to choose a different next step.